stefanatanasovmk/cyclehelsinki/server/server.docs.md

 url = api/trip

 - GET - / - for getting all the routes, with implemented pagination.
-It accepts "page=number", "limit=number", "from=number", "until=number", "filterby=return/departure".
+It accepts "page=number", "limit=number", "from=number", "until=number", "filterby=return/departure" as queries.
   "page" is which page of the results is requested, "limit" is how much results are requested,
   "from" and "until" should be a miliseconds from ECMAScript epoch, "filterby" should be either "return" or "departure" so it's going to sort the results from the latest return or departure time.